edyu/wtf-zig-comptime/README.md

 }
 ```

-When you prefix a `for` loop with the `inline`, you are effectively *unrolling* the loop so that each iteration of the loop are executed sequentially without jumping .
+When you prefix a `for` loop with the `inline`, you are effectively [*unrolling*](https://en.wikipedia.org/wiki/Loop_unrolling) the loop so that each iteration of the loop is executed sequentially without branching.
 This is usually done also for efficiency reasons.

 When you `inline` the loop, the loop can still do *runtime* stuff but the loop branching and the iteration variables are now `comptime`.